 Meteorological satellites usually transport a variety of instruments, each mounted for specific applications required by a diverse user community.
 In fact, due to the variety of instruments and the specific observation programme chosen, the related metadata are different from those obtained with the classic surface-based observations (see the Guide to Instruments and Methods of Observation (WMO-No. 8)).
 As a consequence, metadata for satellite observations with calibration information are collected in a separate database, OSCAR/Space.

-4. Making WIGOS metadata available to WMO using OSCAR/Surface

-The OSCAR surface-based capabilities database (OSCAR/Surface) is the key WMO tool for assisting Members in making WIGOS metadata available in accordance with the Manual on the WIGOS.

-Detailed guidance on how to use OSCAR/Surface is provided in the OSCAR/Surface User Manual, which is available at https://oscar.wmo.int/surface/ and in the WMO library.

-The OSCAR/Surface User Manual comprises two main sections: section 2.
-Finding information in OSCAR/Surface contains guidance on how to search the database to find stations and information about available observations – this section is useful for both registered and anonymous users; section 3.
-Changing information in OSCAR/Surface contains information on how to manage stations in the database – this section is relevant mainly for registered users, such as station contacts and national focal points.

 SECTION: Chapter

 Chapter title in running head: MAKING WIGOS METADATA AVAILABLE TO WMO …

 SECTION: Chapter

 Chapter title in running head: OBSERVING NETWORK DESIGN

 5. Observing network design

 5.1 Introduction